Electrical, Business Tips

 For 2020, Gold Shield offered health insurance to its employees for the first time.
 The move, Baer says, positions the company for growth, especially as Gold Shield opens its new headquarters in Algonquin, Ill.

-Gold Shield also plans to focus its efforts in 2020 on growing the home services side of the business and training electrical techs to understand that business model.
+Gold Shield also focused its efforts in 2020 on growing the home services side of the business and training electrical techs to understand that business model.

 “The commercial side is paying the bills and helping us grow,” he says.
 “The residential side is going to put us in a whole other department.”